sansbacher/docs/git/README.md

 - Assuming you were working on a large team or a huge project
 - Or that you want to contribute to Open Source projects with Pull Requests, etc
 - Many of the Cheatsheets just listed the command, like `git add`, without context or options or explanation
-- Some of the "beginner" guides assumed you had no CLI or dev experience
+- Some of the "beginner" guides assumed you had no CLI or dev experience (if you do, see [my guide here](https://sansbacher.github.io/docs/cli/index.html))

 This guide is narrower in focus, for one or a few devs working together on a small to moderate sized project, likely not working on the same source file at the same time, and using Windows.
 And that you're somewhat experienced with developing software and Windows.
 It's long because it tries to explain things (so I don't forget...)